RojanGamingYT/Discord-Username-Sniper/README.md

 ```
 ・ 10 stars for Tool with Captcha Bypass ✅

-・ 25 stars for Tool with proxy ❌
+・ 25 stars for Better Working Tool ✅

-・ 50 stars for Advanced gen ❌
+・ 50 stars for Advanced gen with Proxy ❌

 ・ 100 stars for Better and Managed Generator ❌
 ```